Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Draco said nothing for what felt like forever.
 Then he muttered, "I forgot the flowers."

 Hermione looked at him, amused.
 "Flowers?
 After everything you've done, you want to discuss forgotten flowers?"
 He didn't reply.
 Anything he said would have been incriminating.
 Folding her arms across her chest, she waited several minutes before she told him, "I knew you weren't in Vienna."

 "Your story was solid.
 Perfect, even, but I knew you were lying the moment I saw you."

 He just looked over at her, jaw set.

-"It snowed in Vienna for the first two weeks that you were away, rained the last two, and yet, you have a little bit of a tan."
+"It was overcast in Vienna for the first two weeks that you were away, rained the last two days, and yet, you have a bit of a tan."